jaypipes/articles/openstack/mulligan.md

 at least put forth a coherent vision for Project Mulligan and that I am as much responsible as anyone else for the mess that OpenStack has become.

+## Redoing the community

+I have a number of thoughts about matters of community.
+My views on the subject have changed -- and continue to change.
+These views vary depending on the day of the week, whether I'm currently taking anti-depressants, and whether I've happened to upset more than three people in the last 24 hours while reviewing their code.

+After witnessing and participating in eight years of OpenStack's governance style, I'm eager for a change.
+Well, actually, a number of changes:

+* Death to bureaucracy
+* Less talk, more do
+* Vendors should wear helmets

+### Death to bureaucracy

+OpenStack has built up an extraordinary amount of process, bureaucracy and red tape over the years, most notably in the following areas:

+* Release cycles
+* Death by spec
+* Conferences

+#### Release cycles

+#### Death by spec

+#### Conferences

+### Less talk, more do

+I know that some colleagues in the community adore lengthy conversations on IRC and mailing list posts that meander around like a bored teenager on Quaaludes.

+However, I'm tired of talking.
+I want to see some action taken that really kicks Project Mulligan into high gear.

+We need a Linus Torvalds for Project Mulligan.
+A no-bullshit, this is how it's gonna be, type of person who is willing to say "oh fuck no" when needed.
+[2]

+Hell, let's have three of these not-necessarily-benevolent dictators.
+That way they can share the grief and bear the brunt of inevitable criticism that will pour forth from those who seek to commandeer Project Mulligan for their own devices.

+Speaking of that, let's talk a bit about vendors.

+### Vendors should wear helmets

+Vendors should be required to wear helmets at all times when visiting Project Mulligan.
+And not some silly London bobby helmet.
+I'm talking about those bright yellow construction helmets that both **announce intentions** as well as **protect brain matter**.

+Nothing gets my goat more than a vendor that isn't up front about their vendory-ness.

+I long to hear, just once, "hey, I'm aware this feature is a pet project of mine and really only helps me out" or even "yeah, I understand that this project is made up entirely of my own internal engineers and really its just a way for us to protect our intellectual property by being first to market and (ab)using the open source ecosystem for marketing and hiring advantages".

+Unfortunately, all too often, vendors pretend like there's nothing to see here;
+move along...

+I am sure that as people read this, some folks are thinking, "Hmm, am *I* a vendor?"

+Well, you might be a vendor if...

+* You only ask for features that further your own company's objectives
+* You cannot articulate why anyone other than your company would want a feature
+* You don't review code outside of your own company
+* You only work on code for a driver to enable your own company's technology
+* You can only provide links to internal documentation that first needs to go through legal review in order for that link to be made public

+"But Jay, 95% of contributors to OpenStack work at some company that pays them to write code or work on deployment stuff for OpenStack.
+Don't shit where you eat, my friend."

+Yes, you're absolutely correct about that, my friend.
+And thank you for being concerned about my digestive system.

+That said, being "a vendor" is exhibiting a certain set of behaviours when participating (or not) in an open source community.
+Being "a vendor" doesn't mean "you work for a company".

+I'm afraid to be the bearer of bad news, but Project Mulligan, unlike OpenStack, isn't going to cater to the vendors.
+Project Mulligan won't kick vendors out, but at the same time, we're not going to go out of our way to deify "Platinum Members" or any such silliness.
+Vendors are free to take Project Mulligan's source code and use it for their own products, but the Project Mulligan community won't be spending its time promoting those products.

+Which brings me to something that bothers me about Kubernetes, from a community perspective.

+Many questions on the Kubernetes user mailing list seem to be for specific vendor *products* -- i.e. Google Cloud Platform, Google Kubernetes Engine, Red Hat OpenShift [3], etc -- instead of being about Kubernetes itself.
+This is indicative of the tight coupling between the Kubernetes project and the vendors that host a Kubernetes SaaS offering.
+While there are occasionally questions on the OpenStack mailing lists about a particular distribution of OpenStack -- Mirantis OpenStack/Fuel, Red Hat OpenStack Platform or RDO, etc -- not only are these questions rare, but they are often answered with pointers to the vendor's support organization or bug tracker.
+In addition, you don't see questions about getting support for one of the public clouds that run OpenStack.

+This doesn't seem to be the case for Kubernetes, where the vendored SaaS offerings don't seem to be distinguishable from the open source project itself.
+Or at least, they don't seem to be distinguishable for a great number of Kubernetes users.

+### Communication

+#### Slack and IRC

+#### Gerrit, Github, and code flows

+#### Mailing lists, Slack and Google Docs

+#### Focus on maintainerism over stat padders

+I don't give a shit how many stars a github repo has.
+Likewise, I don't give a shit how many "+1" or "lgtm" code reviews a contributor has done.

+### Rewiring the mindset

+#### On programming language choice

+#### On fanboi-ism

 ## Redoing the mission

 When OpenStack began, we dreamt big.
 The mission of OpenStack was big, bold and